'We are at war' says Spain of its coronavirus efforts, seeking extended state of emergency

-MADRID (Reuters) - The Spanish government sought on Sunday to extend until April 11 a state of emergency that it has imposed to try to control Europe’s second-worst outbreak of coronavirus.
+MADRID (Reuters) - The Spanish government sought to extend until April 11 a state of emergency that it has imposed to try to control Europe’s second-worst outbreak of coronavirus while some regions on Sunday asked for harsher confinement measures to combat the pandemic.

-“We are at war,” Prime Minister Pedro Sanchez told a news briefing, a day after warning that “the worst is yet to come” in the coronavirus outbreak. [nL8N2BE0WZ]
+“We are at war,” Prime Minister Pedro Sanchez told a news briefing, calling on Europe to launch a massive, coordinated public investment programme like the post World War Two Marshall Plan.

-He said the military would have a larger role in the pandemic’s response and called for more economic help from the European Union.

 The nationwide state of emergency, announced on March 14 and intended to last 15 days, bars people from all but essential outings.